leejoonhun/factor-vae/README.md

 ## Data Source

-- [Stooq](https://stooq.com/db/h/): The data is assumed to be flatten (i.e. in `data/data/<country_name>/*.txt` forms) before preprocessing.
-Please download the data from the website and flatten them.
+- [Stooq](https://stooq.com/db/h/): Only 'Daily' data is used.
+Please download files from the website and move them into `$PROJ_ROOT/data`.